cjayscue/assignment-1-get-on-github-cjayscue/README.md

 We will go over this in class again as well.

-## Fork this repository
+## Create your own version of this repository

 If you have arrived at this page, then you should see the GitHub interface in front of you.
 This is a repo (short for repository).
+Github created a copy of it for you from [this version](https://github.com/eah13/task1-version-control), which is slightle edited from [the original](https://github.com/inls161/task1-version-control)

 This is mostly just practice, but I will see it as soon as you have done it, so it lets me know that you have engaged with this task.

-You need to fork this so that there is a tracked copy of it in your GitHub account.
-This is a way of copying which allows for the system to see how changes and updates to source code propagate, merge, and diverge over time.
-You will do this with other assignment repositories in the future as well.

-We'll look at this in class.

-For now, all you have to do is click the "Fork" button over in the upper right corner of the page, select your account, and then wait.
-It will tell you when it is finished.
+Github Classroom makes a new copy of the repo for you, but you can also create a 'fork' of a repository that allows submitting changes back to the original.
+We'll cover this in class.

 ## Questionnaire